High school baseball: La Crescent-Hokah's success backed by experience and chemistry

-La CRESCENT — The La Crescent-Hokah High School baseball team is off to a 12-2 start with a perfect Three Rivers record and attributes that make them a contender come postseason time.
+LA CRESCENT — The La Crescent-Hokah High School baseball team is off to a 12-2 start with a perfect Three Rivers record and attributes that make it a contender come postseason time.

-One of the attributes coach Ryan Niedfeldt pointed to was experience with the Lancers having eight seniors, including four of the team's seven pitchers.
+One of those attributes coach Ryan Niedfeldt pointed to after Friday's 11-0 win over Lewiston-Altura was experience.
+The Lancers having eight seniors, including four of the team's seven pitchers.
 Another key for the Lancers (12-2, 12-0) has been team chemistry, according to Niedfeldt.

-"We have great senior leadership and great team chemistry overall," Niedfeldt said.
-"Players are usually beating me to the ballpark and usually it's tough to get them off the field.
+"We have great senior leadership and great team chemistry overall," Niedfeldt said at Horihan Field.
+"Players are usually beating me to the ballpark, and usually it's tough to get them off the field.
 That's how much they love the game and love each other."

 The leadership of seniors is ever present at the plate.
-Senior second baseman Karson Pape — who Niedfeldt described as a "pesky hitter" — is hitting above .550 and getting on base over 60%.
-Senior catcher Jack Welch is hitting over .450.
-Overall, the Lancers have scored double-digit runs eight times already in 2022.
+Senior second baseman Karson Pape — described by Niedfeldt as a "pesky hitter" — is batting better than .550 and getting on base over 60 percent of the time.
+Senior catcher Jack Welch is batting over .450.
+The Lancers have scored at least 10 runs eight times.

 People are also reading…

-On Friday, senior shortstop and pitcher Sam Ernpenbach held Lewiston-Altura to one hit in an 11-0 victory while recording an RBI single at the plate.
+On Friday, senior shortstop and pitcher Sam Erpenbach held the Cardinals to one hit in a five-inning appearance.
 Chemistry with fellow catchers is something that's been vital in the success of Erpenbach's success on the mound.

 "(Erpenbach) just comes out and goes after it," Niedfeldt said.
 "He attacks it.
 He's become best friends with the catchers so they get on the same page and always know what to throw.
 Today was poetry.
 I just sat back and hoped I didn't screw it up."